-Tip #5: Be clear about your vision and expectations for your session
+Tip #5: Be clear about what you want for your session

-When someone schedules a session with me, they should know from my website and welcome guides that I favor naturally lit, authentic, gently posed sessions.
+When someone schedules a maternity and newborn session with me, they should know from my website and welcome guides that I favor bright, casual sessions.

 However, if a mama likes my overall style but requests more posed shots, I’m happy to deliver them if she’s clear about what she wants.

 Remember photographers are not mind readers.
 If there is a special pose or shot you like, share it with me!
 I ask about favorite poses/images on the questionnaire that goes out to every client.
 When I know there is a particular moment you want captured, I can work it into the plans for your session.

 Wondering what other info you can share with your photographer for an amazing session and gorgeous photos?